Galois representations over pseudorigid spaces: Classical rings of -adic Hodge theory

 Let $\pi\in\widetilde\A_{\mathrm{inf}}$ denote $[\varepsilon]-1$, where $[\varepsilon]$ denotes the Teichm\"uller lift of $\varepsilon$.
 Then there is a well-defined injective map $\mathscr{O}_F[\![X]\!][X^{-1}]\rightarrow \widetilde\A$ given by sending $X$ to $\pi$; we let $\A_F$ denote the $p$-adic completion of the image.
 This is a Cohen ring for $\E_F$.
 We define $\A$ to be the completion of the integral closure of the image of $\Z_p[\![X]\!][X^{-1}]$ in $\widetilde\Lambda_{[0,0]}$, and we let $\A^+:=\A\cap\A_{\mathrm{inf}}$.

 Because extensions of $\E_F$ correspond to unramified extensions of $\A_F[1/p]$, we get a natural Galois action on $\A$ and $\A^+$.
-We may therefore define $\A_K:=\A^{H_K}$ and $\A_K^+=(\A^+)^{H_K}$.
+If $K/\Q_p$ is an arbitrary finite extension, we may therefore define $\A_K:=\A^{H_K}$ and $\A_K^+=(\A^+)^{H_K}$.
 When $K$ is unramified over $\Q_p$, this agrees with our original definition of these rings.

 We define the \emph{overconvergent} subrings of $\A_K$: For $b\in[0,\infty]$, let $\Lambda_{[0,b],K}:=\A_K\cap\widetilde\Lambda_{[0,b]}$ and let $\Lambda_{[0,b],K}^\circ:=\A_K\cap\widetilde{\Lambda}_{[0,b]}^\circ$.
 These rings are given the topology induced as closed subspaces of $\widetilde\Lambda_{[0,b]}$.
 Thus, $\A_K^+=\Lambda_{[0,\infty],K}$ and $\A_K=\Lambda_{[0,0],K}$.